YaoSiQian/MCAuthAPI/README.md

 }
 ```

-If the code they gave you is valid, you will their minecraft uuid.
+If the code they gave you is valid, you will recieve their minecraft uuid.

 ```
 {